phandinhbacptit/SmartAgriculture/README.md

 # SmartAgriculture
 This project to make auto system pouring water, nutrients to vesgatable depend on humidity in the land.
+Or contral device by manual mode
+The system will reset after 10 second hall system